-Once you have the local map click on Detailed View in the top LH corner and look at Flood Risk from Surface Water on the side bar.
-If you click on the Low Risk
+3.16 Once you have the local map click on Detailed View in the top LH corner and look at Flood Risk from Surface Water on the side bar.
+If you click on the Low Risk option for Depth and Velocity you get the worst case scenario, as shown above.

-It is believed that the map is based on information from the floods of 2013-14 where the flooding of the meadow south of The Wilderness was caused by a breach in the bank on the south side of the river at the bridge to the water meadows off Mill Lane.

-As ever we remind you that surface water flooding on roads can easily be cleared by clearing run offs into ditches or drains.
+- 3.17 It is believed that the map is based on information from the floods of 2013-14 where the flooding of the meadow south of The Wilderness was caused by a breach in the bank on the south side of the river at the bridge to the water meadows off Mill Lane. - 3.18 As ever, you are reminded you that surface water flooding on roads can easily be cleared by clearing run offs into ditches or drains.
 Wiltshire Council will not clear gullies except on high speed roads or on roads where properties are at risk of internal flooding.